Western Governors University

 Western Governors University (WGU) is a private online university based in Millcreek, Utah, United States.
 The university uses an online competency-based learning model, providing advanced education for working professionals.
-Degrees awarded by WGU are accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Degrees awarded by WGU are accredited by the Northwest Commission on Schools and Universities (NWCCU).
 The university was founded by 19 U.S. governors in 1997, after the idea was formulated at a 1995 meeting of the Western Governors Association to expand education offerings to the internet.